eesphgos/Network-Programming/Readme.md

 there is some code that i write witn gpt to learn Network programming

 at day 1:   2025/26/10

-1-i write acode to connect a server to a client
+1-i write acode to connect a server to a client with python

 2-server changed to multi server(can connect with many client)